When is ‘Done’, truly 100% ‘Done’?

 Having been associated with several award winning teams and shortlisted as Agile Coach of the year in 2011, David was awarded the Special Recognition award at the October 2012 Agile Awards ceremony in London for his services to the industry.

-As a Scrum Alliance REP approved trainer, David provides the following public course training for agil8, as well as delivering a wide range of in-house training and coaching to clients from a wide range of industries, sectors, sizes and with very varying challenges:
+As a Scrum Alliance REP approved trainer, David provides the following public course training for agil8, as well as delivering a variety of in-house training and coaching to clients from a wide range of industries, sectors, sizes and with very varying challenges: